 - Woods, farm fields, large properties without manicured lawns: use a mid-level digger like the Lesche Sampson, Relic Hunter or Ground Shark.

 - Beaches: use a sand scoop.
 Don’t bother with plastic unless you want it to break the first time you use it.
 And speaking of breaking, don’t use a handheld scoop unless you want to break your back.
 A handheld scoop is fine if you’re just playing around at the beach on vacation with your kids, but serious beach hunters use long-handled scoops.
+See our guide to the best sand scoops for metal detecting.

 - Rocky areas: use a hand pick along with a hand digger.